ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 .. note::

-    In the current version of DataFed, the search query limits the number of records (to 50?) it returns from queries.
+    In the current version of DataFed, the search query limits the number of results it returns from queries to 50.
     This behavior will be changed in a subsequent version of DataFed.

 Let's verify that the results from the query match our expectation